 An application process SHALL open only one DRMAA session at a time.
 Another session MAY be opened only after the current one is closed.
-Nesting of sessions SHOULD NOT be possible.
+Nesting of sessions is NOT RECOMMENDED.
 It is RECOMMENDED that the DRMAA library SHALL free all the session resources, although this is not guaranteed, so it is RECOMMENDED that old session resources not be used later.
 Job Id's SHALL remain valid from one session to another.
 Job control routines SHOULD work correctly if a job Id came from a previous DRMAA session, provided the current DRMAA session knows how to resolve this job Id.
 The burden is on the user to match previous job Id's with appropriate DRMAA sessions (i.e., DRMAA implementations).
 It is RECOMMENDED that restartable applications make job Id's persistent in order to access the already submitted jobs.
-Successfull drmaa\wait() and drmaa\synchronize(), with dispose = true parameter, calls will make job id's invalid by reaping the job run usage data.
+Successful drama\wait() and drmaa\synchronize, with dispose = true parameter, calls will make them invalid by reaping the job run usage data.